-“We’ve seen improvements in inventory accuracy upwards of upto 70%.”
+“We’ve seen improvements in inventory accuracy upwards of up to 70%.”

 Challenge